 Literacy is competence in written and oral discourse.
 Critical inquiry is the gathering, interpretation and evaluation of evidence.
 The literacy and critical inquiry requirement helps students sustain and extend their ability to reason critically and communicate clearly through language.

-The three hours required to meet the General Studies L requirement are in addition to the university level upper-division L requirement.
-See university graduation requirements for more information.
+The three credit hours required to meet the General Studies L requirement are in addition to the upper-division L university graduation requirement.
+Students should review the university baccalaureate graduation requirements requirements for more information.

 This core area has two categories.
 Mathematics (MA) is the acquisition of essential skills in basic mathematics.
-Computer/statistics/quantitative applications (CS) applies mathematical reasoning and requires students to complete a course in either the use of statistics/quantitative analysis or the use of a computer to assist in serious analytical math work.
+Computer/statistics/quantitative applications (CS) applies mathematical reasoning and requires students to complete a course in either the use of statistics and quantitative analysis or the use of a computer to assist in serious analytical math work.

 The study of the humanities and the disciplines of art and design deepen awareness of the complexities of the human condition and its diverse histories and cultures.
 Courses in the humanities are devoted to the productions of human thought and imagination, particularly in philosophical, historical, religious and artistic traditions.
-Courses with an emphasis in arts and design are devoted to the study of aesthetic experiences and the processes of artistic creation.
-They may also feature a design emphasis in which material culture is studied as a product of human thought and imagination.
+Courses with an emphasis in arts and design comprise the study of aesthetic experiences and the processes of artistic creation.
+They also may feature a design emphasis in which material culture is studied as a product of human thought and imagination.

 The social-behavioral sciences provide scientific methods of inquiry and empirical knowledge about human behavior, within society and individually.
 The forms of study may be cultural, economic, geographic, historical, linguistic, political, psychological or social.
 The courses in this area address the challenge of understanding the diverse natures of individuals and cultural groups who live together in a world of diminishing economic, linguistic, military, political and social distance.

-A total of 12 credit hours must be completed in the following two core areas: humanities, arts and design (HU); and social-behavioral sciences (SB).
-At least six credit hours must be taken in one of these two core areas.
+Twelve credit hours must be completed in the following two core areas: humanities, arts and design (HU) and social-behavioral sciences (SB).
+At least six credit hours must be taken in each of these two core areas.

-The 12 hours required to meet the General Studies HU/SB requirement are in addition to the university level upper-division HU/SB requirement.
-See university graduation requirements for more information.
+The 12 credit hours required to meet the General Studies HU/SB requirement are in addition to the upper-division HU/SB university graduation requirement.
+Students should review the university baccalaureate graduation requirements for more information.

 General Studies courses that satisfy the natural science requirement are given one of two classifications: quantitative (SQ) and general (SG).

-Natural Science — Quantitative (SQ): These laboratory courses include a substantial introduction to the fundamental behavior of matter and energy in physical and biological systems.
+- quantitative (SQ): These laboratory courses include a substantial introduction to the fundamental behavior of matter and energy in physical and biological systems.

-Natural Science — General (SG): These laboratory courses cover aspects of scientific inquiry that lend themselves to more qualitative or descriptive discussions of science.
+- general (SG): These laboratory courses cover aspects of scientific inquiry that lend themselves to more qualitative or descriptive discussions of science.

 Eight credit hours of courses designated SQ or SG must be selected.
 Of these, at least four credit hours must be taken from the SQ category.